 Presidential Scholarships: ACT Score 28 and above.
-Full tuition, book service and room/board scholarships (residence halls are only available at the Perkinston Campus).
-Awarded to full-time, first-time entering freshmen in the fall semester.
+Full tuition, book rental fees and room/board scholarships (residence halls are only available at the Perkinston Campus).
+Awarded to full-time, first-time entering freshmen.
 To be eligible, a student must be a legal resident of Mississippi and enrolled in a minimum of 15 semester hours.
 Online/Internet courses are not counted toward the semester hour requirement.
-This scholarship is renewable up to four consecutive fall/spring semesters.
-To remain eligible, students must maintain a 3.0 or higher grade point average as a full-time student.
+This scholarship is renewable up to four consecutive semesters, excluding summers.
+To remain eligible, students must maintain a 3.5 or higher cumulative grade point average as a full-time student.
+Students who drop below the 3.5 will be placed on scholarship probation for one probationary semester to allow the student to regain the 3.5 cumulative GPA.
+If the student does not bring the cumulative GPA up to 3.5 or above the net semester, they will no longer receive the scholarship.
 Priority deadline is April 1.

 Deans Scholarships: ACT Score 25 - 27.
 Full tuition scholarships.
-Awarded to full-time, first-time entering freshmen in the fall semester.
+Awarded to full-time, first-time entering freshmen.
 To be eligible, a student must be a legal resident of Mississippi and enrolled in a minimum of 12 semester hours.
 Online/Internet courses are not counted toward the semester hour requirement.
-This scholarship is renewable up to four consecutive fall/spring semesters.
-To remain eligible, students must maintain a 2.5 or higher grade point average as a full-time student.
+This scholarship is renewable up to four consecutive semesters, excluding summers.
+To remain eligible, students must maintain a 3.0 or higher cumulative grade point average as a full-time student.
+Students who drop below the 3.0 will be placed on scholarship probation for one probationary semester to allow the student to regain the 3.0 cumulative GPA.
+If the student does not bring the cumulative GPA up to 3.0 or above the next semester, they will no longer receive the scholarship.
 Priority deadline is April 1.

 Incentive Scholarships: ACT Score 21-24.
 Half tuition scholarships.
-Awarded to full-time, first-time entering freshmen in the fall semester.
+Awarded to full-time, first-time entering freshmen.
 To be eligible, a student must be a legal resident of Mississippi and enrolled in a minimum of 12 semester hours.
 Online/Internet courses are not counted toward the semester hour requirement.
-This scholarship is renewable up to four consecutive fall/spring semesters.
-To remain eligible, students must maintain a 2.5 or higher grade point average as a full-time student.
+This scholarship is renewable up to four consecutive semesters, excluding summers.
+To remain eligible, students must maintain a cumulative 2.5 or higher grade point average as a full-time student.
 Priority deadline is April 1.

 Honors Scholarships: Full-tuition and book service fee scholarships awarded to eligible participants in the Honors Program.
 Interested students should contact the program sponsor at the campus they plan to attend.
 Recipients may not receive both presidential/deans/incentive scholarship and honors scholarship.
-Priority deadline is April 1.
+Priority deadline is April 1